A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Better client outcomes

-When you understand the evidence early, you make better decisions — on case theory, on settlement, on deposition strategy.
-That's better outcomes for clients and for the firm.
+When you understand the available textual evidence early, you make better decisions, on case theory, on settlement, on deposition strategy.

 4